trychlos/pwix-date-input/README.md

     See [below](#configuration).

+## Configuration

+The package's behavior can be configured through a call to the `DateInput.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

+Known configuration options are:

+- `inputFormat`

+    The `strftime` input format, defaulting to `%Y-%m-%d` which is a ISO date as in '2024-07-13'.

+- `placeholder`

+    A string to be used as placeholder, should be consistent with the configured input format.

+- `withHelp`

+    Whether an help string should be displayed when entering a date, defaulting to `false`.

+- `helpFormat`

+    The `strftime` help format, defaulting to `%e %b %Y` which is a rather-well readable date as in '13 Jul.
+2024'.

+- `verbosity`

+    Define the expected verbosity level.

+    The accepted value can be any or-ed combination of following:

+    - `DateInput.C.Verbose.NONE`

+        Do not display any trace log to the console

+    - `DateInput.C.Verbose.CONFIGURE`

+        Trace `DateInput.configure()` calls and their result

+    Defaults to `DateInput.C.Verbose.CONFIGURE`.

+Please note that `DateInput.configure()` method should be called in the same terms both in client and server sides.

+Remind too that Meteor packages are instanciated at application level.
+They are so only configurable once, or, in other words, only one instance has to be or can be configured.
+Addtionnal calls to `DateInput.configure()` will just override the previous one.
+You have been warned: **only the application should configure a package**.

+`DateInput.configure()` is a reactive data source.

 ## NPM peer dependencies

 Starting with v 1.0.0, and in accordance with advices from [the Meteor Guide](https://guide.meteor.com/writing-atmosphere-packages.html#peer-npm-dependencies), we no more hardcode NPM dependencies in the `Npm.depends` clause of the `package.js`.